-Speech-language pathology students are able to access brief, time-limited counselling on-site with Laurie Coleman, a registered clinical social worker.
-She is a Wellness Counsellor & Coordinator at the Health and Wellness Centre at the University of Toronto.
+Speech-language pathology students, along with all graduate students in the Faculty of Medicine, are able to access brief, time-limited counselling on-site in the Rehabilitation Sciences Building at 500 University Avenue with Laurie Coleman or with Saretta Herman at the Medical Sciences Building (MSB).
+Both are registered clinical social workers and Wellness Counsellors at the Health and Wellness Centre at the University of Toronto.
 The focus of counselling and psychotherapy is on assisting individuals who are experiencing emotional or psychological problems or difficulties.
 The goal is to help students to clarify issues, better understand emotions, relationships and responses and deal effectively with challenges, so that they are able to achieve their personal and academic best.